mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 ) <fig:lf>

+==== The LF model
-*The LF model.* The most dominant GF model by far is the LF model, number (e) in @fig:gf-lineup and see @fig:lf for detailed description.
+The most dominant GF model by far is the LF model, number (e) in @fig:gf-lineup and see @fig:lf for detailed description.
 Some shortcomings:
 - Analytically awkward: null flow condition not tractable, requires numerically solving a bisection routine.
 There has been research into making that routine more numerically stable.
 - Overparametrization: though conveniently parametrized in terms of physiological features, its parameters are not independent of each other.
 They are usually regressed in terms of one another, or in the LF model has been used for parametric fitting, even into a single parameter.
 - Does not allow negative flow.